 This evolutionary process would give the the tree of life aspects of a spruce, with branches that hang slightly downward.
 Darwinian evolution can enable life to explore a given level of the canopy, because it is not higher than its connection to the trunk.
 But in order for life to climb the tree to a higher level, new genetic programs are required — which mutation and recombination alone cannot supply.
 When they are supplied, a major advance may ensue.
 Thus, by cosmic ancestry, the problem of punctuated equilibrium is also resolved.

-A consequence of this reasoning is that life on Earth can have descended only from life elsewhere that was at least as highly evolved as it is here.
+A consequence of this reasoning is that life on Earth can have descended only from life elsewhere with evolutionary potential at least equal to our own.

 16 May 2019: The overall picture is still unclear.